 Now your face mesh is in the scene, go to the Inspector panel and click + next to Material.
 Then, double-click the material you've created to inspect its properties.

-AR Studio has several built-in shaders.
+Spark AR Studio has several built-in shaders.
 There's a specific type of shader for retouching.
 Find this by clicking the arrows next to Shader Type and selecting Retouching from the menu.

 The retouching shader type has different properties to the default shader, including Skin Smoothing and Eye Whitening.
 You can experiment with the sliders until the retouching material looks the way you want it to.

 You should preview skin smoothing on your mobile device using the Spark AR Player app to make sure the result is as expected.

 You can also add the smoothing effect to the overall scene.
 To do this, check the box next to Fullscreen.
 The background should now be slightly blurred and softened.